What do you do in a Bar Method workout?

-Accelerated – A faster paced class with limited set-ups, more exercises, challenging positions and advanced techniques.
-This level is ideal for clients who are already familiar with Mixed classes and want to push their limits.
+Advanced – A faster paced class with limited set-ups, more exercises, challenging positions and advanced techniques.
+This level is ideal for clients who are already familiar with Method classes and want to push their limits.

-Prenatal – A Mixed level class for prenatal clients with specific modifications given throughout.Enter Your Text
+Prenatal – A Method level class for prenatal clients with specific modifications given throughout.Enter Your Text

 Do I need any special equipment or props for the workouts?